nanda-kshr/Bypass-SSL-Pinning/README.md

 ### only for educational purposes

+free followers instagram script (use as sample to pentest)

 outlines the steps to set up an Android device for pentesting using various tools such as Frida, Objection, and Burp Suite.

 ## Prerequisites